Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 <a name="smc"></a>
 ### Running SAS Management Console (SMC)
-The easiest way to run SMC is to connect to the deployment using X11 port forwarding as follows:
+(content under development: Do we still need this?
+PD) The easiest way to run SMC is to connect to the deployment using X11 port forwarding as follows:
 ```
 ssh -X -i <public key pem file> AzureUser@<jumpvm public IP address>